martinlehoux/kagamino_blog/content/posts/postgres-aggregates/index.md

 ## 1. Aggregation

-My first approach to this problem was to use tools I was taught when learning SQL at school.
+My first approach to this problem was to use tools I was taught when learning SQL at university.
 If I want to summarize some information, aggregations are the way to go, right?

 ```sql
 SELECT